- Research & Extension

-Cabbage and Broccoli are the preferred host of this pest, but it also attacks other Cole family crops.
+Cabbage and broccoli are the preferred host of this pest, but it also attacks other cole family crops and cruciferous weeds.
 Larvae feed mostly on outer or older leaves of older plants, chewing out small holes, or at the growing points of young plants.
 They also feed on floral stalks and flower buds.
 In Oregon, the damage from this pest is not so much from feeding as from contamination by pupae.
 Late stage instars crawl into stems infesting the harvested portion of broccoli and cauliflower crops.

 Scouting & Monitoring

-Scouting for Diamondback Moth larvae and pupa can be done by pulling 10 leaves from 10 different spots in the field, totalling 100 leaves.
+Scouting for diamondback moth larvae and pupae can be done by pulling 10 leaves from 10 different spots in the field, totalling 100 leaves.
 Inspect for signs of “window panes”, larvae and pupa on each leaf.

 Wing traps with a pheromone lure and a sticky bottom can be used to monitor adult Diamondback Moth populations.
-Place the traps just above the crop canopy.
+Place the traps along a field edge and just above the crop canopy.

-Risk assessment for Diamondback larva contaminating broccoli and cauliflower should be made using a combination of pheromone trap counts (an indication of egg laying pressure) and field scouting.
-During field scouting, the scout moves across the field pulling a leaf from a plant every time she steps across a row.
+Risk assessment for DBM larvae contaminating broccoli and cauliflower should be made using a combination of pheromone trap counts (an indication of egg laying pressure) and field scouting.
+During field scouting, the scout moves across the field pulling a leaf from a plant every time he/she steps across a row.
 Scouts generally pull ten leaves, examine them, then pull an additional ten leaves.
-Chose leaves that are not too small and not too big. leaves should be mature and unfolded, but not old and discolored.
-The larva count, the larva instar or developmental stage, and the development stage of the crop should all be considered.
-The greatest risk of contamination by diamondback moth occurs when the larva are numerous, the larva are mature (about one half inch long) and the broccoli or cauliflower buds are expanding and elongating.
-The risk is that the fourth instar diamondback larva will crawl up into the elongating heads and form their pupa there.
+Chose leaves that are not too small and not too big.
+Leaves should be mature and unfolded, but not old and discolored.
+The larval count, instar or developmental stage, and the development stage of the crop should all be considered.
+The greatest risk of contamination by diamondback moth occurs when the larvae are numerous, the larvae are mature (about one half inch long) and the broccoli or cauliflower buds are expanding and elongating.
+The risk is that the fourth instar diamondback larvae will crawl up into the elongating heads and form their pupae there.